zeling595/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * receptionist at a small hotel
-* has to handle the checking in and checking out of hotel guests
+* has to handle the bookings of guests
 * has to manage other details of hotel stay (e.g. guest information, bill)
 * prefer desktop apps over other types
 * can type reasonably fast
 * is reasonably comfortable using CLI apps

-**Value proposition**: allows receptionist to handle the checking in and out of hotel guests faster than a typical mouse/GUI driven app and gives both the receptionist and guests a pleasant experience.
+**Value proposition**: allows receptionist to handle the bookings of guests faster than a typical mouse/GUI driven app and gives both the receptionist and guests a pleasant experience.